kinetic-flow/arcin-infinitas/README.md

 On top of the "arcin_flash_config_alpha5" firmware, the following changes are made:

 * Changes the hardware ID (USB VID / PID) to be the same as Konami infinitas controller.
 This allows the game to automatically detect it & use the analog turntable.
-* Removes input elements that the game does not expect:
-   * Digital turntable
-   * Analog Y-axis
 * Remaps E1-E4 buttons correctly (customizable in the configuration tool)
+* Optional analog / digital turntable switch
 * Optional double-click / triple-click select button feature (like DJ DAO)
    * Single click E2 for E2, double-click E2 for E3, triple-click E2 for E2+E3

 In addition to Infinitas, this firmware should be perfectly fine with HID-light and beatoraja (analog turntable) configurations.
-It will not work with LR2 because it lacks a digital turntable - this is by design.
+If you enable digital turntable in the configuration tool, it will also work in LR2 for playing BMS.

 This firmware is also technically compatible with the flashing tools, but the flashing tools are unable to automatically discover the controller becuase the USB IDs will be different from what they expect.
 To work around this, unplug the USB cable, hold down 1+2, plug in the USB cable, this will enter flashing mode and you will be able to proceed as normal.